 Particularly fundamental for our (all) well-being, just as for all people, is our health.
 If this is tarnished, this has effects on almost all other areas of life.
 Those who are seriously ill cannot go to school or work, for example, and are often dependent on help.
 It becomes even more dramatic when we become chronically ill or are permanently exposed to an increased risk of falling ill.
-So in addition to securing essential conditions of existence, our health is basically the basis of our lives. and determines our everyday life..
+So in addition to securing essential conditions of existence, our health is basically the basis of our lives and determines our everyday life.

 How often we get sick and how quickly we can then get well again is strongly influenced by the existing medical care of the country in which we live.
 Last year, at the latest, we all learned that this care can vary greatly from country to country.
-Particularly poor countries often lack the resources needed to contain diseases or heal sick people.
-Therefore, especially here health programs have a particularly positive impact on many areas of life..
+Particularly poor countries often lack the resources needed to contain diseases or to heal sick people.
+Therefore, especially here health programs have a particularly positive impact on many areas of life.

 Malaria causes considerable suffering.
 Through the bite of a mosquito annually still more than 200 million people are infected, the majority of whom live on the African continent.
 For almost 450,000 people, the disease ends fatally, over ⅔ of the fatalities are children under five years.
-But even in a non-fatal course, the sufferers suffer enormously: malaria can, in addition to initial flu-like symptoms, lead to permanent restrictions of vision, hearing or epilepsy.
+But even in a non-fatal course, infected persons suffer enormously: malaria can, in addition to initial flu-like symptoms, lead to permanent restrictions of vision, hearing or epilepsy.

 The Malaria Consortium does not only help exclusively in African countries.
 The disease is also still a serious threat in Thailand and Southeast Asia, which is why the organization is also working to reduce malaria infections here.
 Since the majority of our products are manufactured in Thailand, this aspect of the project is of course particularly close to our hearts.